 We have advanced a spectral analysis method to characterize overlapping spectral data based on two-dimensional correlation spectroscopy (2DCOS).
 Using advanced 2DCOS, we characterized spectral signatures associated with changes in the phase and configuration of polymers and other complex molecular systems.

-A series of spectra are acquired from a sample of interest as a function of temperature, pressure, electric field strength, concentration, or any experimental parameters.
-Conventional spectral analysis is performed by monitoring the intensity change at a specific frequency as a function of the controlled variable.
+When a series of spectra are acquired from a sample as a function of temperature, pressure, electric field strength, concentration, or any experimental parameters, conventional spectral analysis is performed by monitoring the intensity change at a specific frequency.
 However, such a single frequency-based analysis becomes challenging if the spectral region is crowded with multiple overlapping peaks.
 To overcome the limitation of the univariate analysis, researchers have developed 2DCOS .
 The 2DCOS method compares spectral intensity variations at a frequency pair with respect to a perturbation variable.
 2DCOS provides positive and negative correlations between two spectral components.
 It also provides specific sequences of certain spectral intensity changes and is used to enhance the spectral resolution of highly overlapped spectra.
 2DCOS has been applied extensively to analyze various types of spectral data from Raman and IR to X-ray, UV-Vis, and fluorescence.

 We have applied 2DCOS analysis methods to unravel the phase transitions occurring in polymers and alkanes [2,3], the hydrogen bonding in dental resin mixtures , and the orientational difference between crystalline and amorphous chains .
 For advanced spectral analysis, we have developed a moving-window approach to 2DCOS [6,7] and applied it to the polymeric melting [2,3].